 The workshop highlights the importance of effective day-to-day maintenance to ensure asset longevity.

 You'll leave well-informed about specific issues including asbestos, occupational health and safety training requirements, essential safety measures and maintenance.

 Bricks and Mortar supports the 'Professional leadership' priority area of the Victorian Education State Framework for Improving Student Outcomes (FISO).

-Bricks and Mortar is Module 4 in the Strategic Management for School Leaders suite, which supports the Department of Education and Training's commitment to lifting the organisational performance of schools.
+Bricks and Mortar is a module in the Strategic Management for School Leaders suite, which supports the Department of Education and Training's commitment to lifting the organisational performance of schools.

 Designed for Victorian government school principal class members with responsibility for asset management.

 Delivered by the Victorian School Building Authority, a team of Technical Leadership Coaches who are retired principals who now specialise in building and asset management.